 If there is at least one employee and wages paid of $1,000 or more in a calendar year, the business is considered as an employer required to register with the Division of Employer Accounts, New Jersey Department of Labor and Workforce Development, for unemployment insurance purposes to insure that employees are protected with unemployment benefits if they are no longer employed and qualify for benefits.

 - Resources for small business .
 There are a range of government and nonprofit agencies and organizations which provide free or low-cost assistance in forming and managing businesses in the state.
 The New Jersey Business Action Center was established in 2010 as a resource for business owners in mentoring and counseling entrepreneurs throughout the state.
 The state government also supports regional Small Business Development Centers, most frequently associated with universities and colleges, to help entrepreneurs draft business plans, comply with legal and tax requirements and identify financing and hiring resources.
-With its sponsors including the US Small Business Administration, SCORE is a national non-profit organization helping emerging and existing small businesses by providing free, confidential, professional business counseling to launch companies and solve management problems.
+With its sponsors including the US Small Business Administration, SCORE is a national non-profit organization with regional offices in New Jersey helping emerging and existing small businesses by providing free, confidential, professional business counseling to launch companies and offer advice on management problems.
 The regional chapters typically provide volunteer mentors comprised of active, semi-retired or retired executives or business owners from small- to mid-size companies.